Dolomites: History

 For millennia, hunters and gatherers had advanced into the highest rocky regions and had probably also climbed some peaks.
 There is evidence that the Jesuit priest Franz von Wulfen from Klagenfurt climbed the Lungkofel and the Dürrenstein in the 1790s.
 In 1857 Irishman John Ball was the first known person to climb Monte Pelmo.
 Paul Grohmann later climbed numerous peaks such as the Antelao, Marmolada, Tofana, Monte Cristallo and the Boè.
 Around 1860 the Agordin mountaineer Simone de Silvestro was the first person to stand on the Civetta.
 Michael Innerkofler was one of the climbers of the Tre Cime di Lavaredo.
 Later very important local mountaineers, known for many first ascents, were Angelo Dibona and Giovanni Piaz.

 During the First World War, the front line between the Italian and Austro-Hungarian Army ran through the Dolomites, where both sides used mines extensively.
-Open-air war museums are at Cinque Torri (Five Towers), Monte Piana and Mount Lagazuoi.
+Open-air war museums are at Cinque Torri ("Five Towers"), Monte Piana and Mount Lagazuoi.
 Many people visit the Dolomites to climb the vie ferrate, protected paths through the rock walls that were created during the war.

 A number of long-distance footpaths traverse the Dolomites.
-They are called alte vie (Dolomiten Höhenwege – high paths), and are numbered 1 to 10.
-The trails take about a week to walk, and are served by numerous rifugi (huts).
-The first and the most renowned is the Alta Via 1.
+They are called alte vie (Dolomiten Höhenwege – "high paths"), and are numbered 1 to 10.
+The trails take about a week to walk, and are served by numerous rifugi ("huts").
+Alta Via 1.
 Radiocarbon dating has been used in the Alta Badia region to demonstrate a connection between landslide activity and climate change.